New York, California and other states plan for reopening as coronavirus crisis eases

 “There’s just a limited supply for a massive amount of demand,” Sununu told CNN.

-To ease the impact of the shutdown on the U.S. economy, the two top Democrats in the U.S. Congress urged Republicans on Monday to authorize more funding for national testing.
-An effort to rush fresh assistance to U.S. small businesses stalled in Congress as the health emergency failed to overcome partisan differences between Republicans and Democrats.

-Reporting by Maria Caspani and Jessica Resnick-Ault in New York, Doina Chiacu and Lisa Lambert in Washington, Nathan Layne in Wilton, Connecticut and Dan Whitcomb in Los Angeles; Writing by Grant McCool; Editing by Frank McGurty, Howard Goller and Cynthia Osterman
+Reporting by Maria Caspani and Jessica Resnick-Ault in New York; Additional reporting by Doina Chiacu and Lisa Lambert in Washington, Nathan Layne in Wilton, Connecticut, and Dan Whitcomb in Los Angeles; Writing by Grant McCool; Editing by Bill Tarrant, Cynthia Osterman and Leslie Adler